derivexyz/lyra-vaults/docs/BuildingNewStrategy.md

     TradeInputParameters({
       strikeId: strike.id,
       positionId: strikeToPositionId[strike.id], // new positions must set this to 0
-      iterations: 4, // number of sub orders to break trade into to reduce slippage
+      iterations: 3, // number of sub orders to break trade into to reduce slippage but at higher gas expense
       optionType: optionType,
       amount: strategyDetail.size,
       setCollateralTo: setCollateralTo,